coderefinery/git-intro/guide.md

   after you are used to things... anytime you do something you do infrequently, it's good to check.

-- `git graph` is a direct representation of what we am drawing on the board and should constantly be compared to it.
+- `git graph` is a direct representation of what we are drawing on the board and should constantly be compared to it.

 - Once you `git add` something, it's almost impossible to lose it.